Club Internal Competitions

 Please also refer to the General Requirements for details of how to prepare images for entry.

-Prints: A print entry consists of 3, 4 or 5 mounted prints (monochrome, colour or a mixture) to be viewed
+Prints: A print entry consists of 3 to 6 mounted prints (monochrome, colour or a mixture) to be viewed

 simultaneously.